Florida Residency: Guide for Digital Nomads

 Florida joins the elite circle of nine states in the U.S. that say goodbye to state income tax.
 This can pay major dividends, particularly for those with hefty income streams.

-There is a reason wealthy “snowbirds” are known to leave New York for the winter and migrate to Florida – and the weather isn’t it.
+There is a reason wealthy “snowbirds” are known to leave New York for the winter and migrate to Florida – and it’s not the weather.

 • Estate tax benefits

-With no estate taxes to its name, Florida opens up avenues for wealth preservation across generations.
+With no estate or inheritance taxes to its name, Florida opens up avenues for wealth preservation across generations.
 It’s a gesture that resonates with a future-forward financial narrative.
-While nothing protects you from a federal estate tax, domiciling in Florida means there is no additional state estate tax tacked on top.
+While nothing protects you from federal estate taxes, domiciling in Florida means there is no additional state estate tax tacked on top.

 • Asset protection